ziad06/NYC-Taxi/README.md

 To run the code: 1- Download the redegal.py script

-2- Open a terminal and type in the word python, or python3 if you have both versions, followed by the path to script, just like this:
+2- Open a terminal and type the word python, or python3 if you have both versions, followed by the path to script, just like this:

 python3 redegal.py